-Safeguarding incidents and/or behaviours can be associated with factors outside school or college and/or can occur between children outside the school or college.
+Safeguarding incidents and / or behaviours can be associated with factors outside school and / or can occur between children outside the school.
 All staff should be considering the context within such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and / or welfare, for example teaching about water safety when schools are near a river etc.